Volkswagen Passat: Passat Lingyu (China, 2005–2011)

 The Passat Lingyu is a restyled version of the first generation Škoda Superb for the Chinese market.
 Manufactured by SAIC Volkswagen, the Passat Lingyu was introduced in 2005, succeeding the Passat B5.
 The car was designed by Istanbul-born car designer Murat Günak.
 In 2009, a facelifted version was introduced as the Passat New Lingyu (Xinlingyu).
-Production lasted until 2011 and replaced by the Passat NMS.
+Production lasted until 2011 when it was replaced by the Passat NMS.

 Volkswagen built 20 examples of a fuel-cell Passat Lingyu in mid-2008 to be presented at the 2008 Beijing Olympics.

 Passat NMS (North America and China, 2011–present)

-The Passat branched into two models starting from 2011: one marketed in Europe, right-hand drive markets, and in China as the Magotan, and the other known as the Passat NMS that is manufactured for the North American and Chinese market.
-The NMS is more downscale compared to the European Passat to achieve a lower price point and penetrate the mainstream mid-size sedan market.
+The Passat branched into two models starting from 2011: one marketed in Europe, right-hand drive markets, and in China as the Magotan, and the other known as the Passat NMS that is manufactured for the North American and Chinese markets.
+The NMS is more downscale compared to the European Passat to achieve a lower price point and penetrate the mainstream mid-size saloon market.
 The Passat NMS model was split again in 2019 as the Chinese version moved on to the MQB platform, while the North American model continued to use its same platform.